tigoe/websocket-examples/ArduinoWebsocketClient/readme.md

 Here's a test with websocketd that will also work with this example:
 ````
-// set up a WiFi connection (no SSL):
+// settings for a local test with websocketd or your own server:
-WiFiClient wifi;
+// set up a WiFi client (not using SSL):
-char serverAddress[] = "x.x.x.x";  // replace with your computer's IP
+// WiFiClient wifi;
-int port = 8080;  // port that you'll run websocketd on
+// char serverAddress[] = "192.168.1.91"; // fill in your computer's IP address
-  // When you start the client, use no endpoint:
+// int port = 8080;        // port that websocketd is running on
-  client.begin();
+// char endpoint[] = "/";  // you can also leave this blank for websocketd
 ````
 Then on your computer, run [websocketd](http://websocketd.com/) like so: